Bobbyshu/Bobbyshu/README.md

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Giving parents a call more often each week
+- Calling parents three times a week
 - Doing fitness three days a week
 #### :computer: Programming languages and tools:
 <p>